 The control functions of the RIEW consist of the implementation of preventive, current and subsequent control over the application of normative acts, regulating the quality of the components of the environment and the factors that affect it.
 The control activities are related to prevention of pollution or damage, restoration of the environment from pollution or damage, protection of water from pollution, compliance with the requirements for ensuring environmentally friendly waste management, protection of the elements of the National Ecological Network and biodiversity, and quality protection of atmospheric air.

 RIEWs carry out inspections, draw up warning and ascertainment protocols, give prescriptions, control their implementation, request references, documents and written explanations from the representatives of the inspected sites; draw up acts for establishing administrative violations; provide access to sites for inspection when the activities in them are current or potential sources of pollution or damage to the environment; request and receive assistance from state and municipal authorities, organisations, legal entities and individuals; participate and assist in the establishment and operation of the National Environmental Monitoring System; impose coercive administrative measures.

-Other institutions that are part of Bulgaria’s water management are:
+Other institutions that are part of the Bulgarian water sector are:

 - The Ministry of Agriculture, Food and Forestry (MAFF).
 This is the main consumer of water resources, and through the Ministry’s irrigation systems maintains and operates the state hydro-ameliorative fund for water management for irrigation of agricultural crops.
 It is also responsible for various drainage and protection facilities, such as dikes, retention dams and drainage fields.
 The other structures of the MAFF that have certain related powers are: the Executive Agency for Fisheries and Aquaculture, the Executive Agency for Forests, as well as the directorates of nature parks.